About

 45 3

-6 PSurface Preparation
+6 Surface Preparation

 Preparation for finishing varies according to the material.
 The correct techniques are discussed and practical exercises are done.